 Mean score of companies in the Forestry and Logging industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Sumitomo Forestry reported total greenhouse gas emissions of approximately 9,782,000,000 kg CO2e, with emissions distributed across all three scopes: 335,673,000 kg CO2e for Scope 1, 335,673,000 kg CO2e for Scope 2, and 335,673,000 kg CO2e for Scope 3.
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-For near-term targets, Sumitomo Forestry aims to reduce absolute Scope 1 and 2 emissions by 42% by 2030 from a 2021 baseline.
-Additionally, it plans to cut Scope 3 emissions from purchased goods and services and the use of sold products by 51.6% per square metre of houses sold within the same timeframe.
-The company is also committed to achieving no deforestation in its primary deforestation-linked commodities by December 31, 2025.
-Long-term, Sumitomo Forestry targets a 90% reduction in absolute Scope 1 and 2 emissions by 2050, alongside a 97% reduction in Scope 3 emissions from purchased goods and services, upstream transportation and distribution, and the use of sold products, again measured per square metre of houses sold.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices in the homebuilding sector.
+In 2023, Sumitomo Forestry reported total greenhouse gas emissions of approximately 9,782,000,000 kg CO2e, with emissions distributed across all three scopes: Scope 1 at about 335,673,000 kg CO2e, Scope 2 also at approximately 335,673,000 kg CO2e, and Scope 3 at around 335,673,000 kg CO2e.
+The company has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its value chain by 2050.
+Near-term targets include a 42% reduction in absolute Scope 1 and Scope 2 emissions by 2030 from a 2021 baseline, and a 51.6% reduction in Scope 3 emissions related to purchased goods and services and the use of sold products, measured per square metre of houses sold.
+Additionally, Sumitomo Forestry has committed to no deforestation across its primary deforestation-linked commodities by December 31, 2025.
+Long-term goals further include a 90% reduction in absolute Scope 1 and Scope 2 emissions by 2050 from the same 2021 baseline, and a 97% reduction in Scope 3 emissions from purchased goods and services, upstream transportation and distribution, and the use of sold products, also measured per square metre of houses sold.
+These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change effectively.

 Access structured emissions data, company-specific emission factors, and source documents